Yunxiao Niangniang: In Fengshen Yanyi

-According to Fengshen Yanyi, she is one of the first-generation disciples of the Jie Sect, apprenticed to Tongtian Jiaozhu.
-Among the Three Celestial Maidens, she is the eldest and is renowned for her kindness.
-Among the disciples of both the Chan and Jie sects, she stands out as the one with the deepest cultivation and the greatest power, having reached a quasi-saint level.
-Even Randeng Daoren, the high Immortal of the Chan Sect, dares not provoke her.
-Her Nine Bends Yellow River Formation is immensely powerful, necessitating the combined efforts of Moral Heavenly Venerable and Primordial Heavenly Venerable to disassemble.
-She leads a peaceful life, with her divine mount being the Qingluan bird, and possesses formidable treasures, including the Hunyuan Gold Gourd (混元金斗) and the Golden Dragon Scissors (金蛟剪).
-She had already attained the enlightenment of Dao before the creation of heaven and earth.
-Assuming human form on Sanxian Island, she resided there with her two sisters, Qiongxiao and Bixiao, for spiritual cultivation.
-Their senior brother was Zhao Gongming of Mount Emei.
-Following her senior brother's death at the hands of Luya Daoren, she resolved to seek revenge and actively took part in the war, aiding the Grand Preceptor Wen Zhong.
+According to Fengshen Yanyi, she is one of the first-generation disciples of the Jie Sect under Tongtian Jiaozhu.
+As the eldest of the Three Celestial Maidens, she is renowned for her kindness.
+Among the disciples of both the Chan and Jie sects, she possesses the deepest cultivation and the greatest magical power, having reached the level of a quasi-saint.
+Even Randeng Daoren, the senior immortal of the Chan Sect, does not dare to confront her.
+Her Nine Bends Yellow River Formation is so powerful that it requires the combined efforts of the Moral Heavenly Venerable and the Primordial Heavenly Venerable to break it.
+She lives peacefully on Sanxian Island with her two sisters, Qiongxiao and Bixiao, where they cultivate the Dao.
+Her divine mount is the Qingluan bird, and her treasures include the Hunyuan Gold Gourd (混元金斗) and the Golden Dragon Scissors (金蛟剪).
+She is said to have attained enlightenment before the creation of heaven and earth.
+Their senior brother is Zhao Gongming of Mount Emei.
+After Zhao Gongming is killed by Lu Ya Zhenren, she seeks revenge and joins the war alongside the Grand Preceptor Wen Zhong.

-The three sisters, accompanied by their fellow disciples, Caiyun Fairy and Hanzhi Fairy, engaged in an intense battle against the disciples of the Chan Sect.
+The three sisters, together with their fellow disciples Caiyun Fairy and Hanzhi Fairy, battle the disciples of the Chan Sect.
 They set up the Grand Nine-Curves Yellow River Formation (九曲黄河阵), capturing Yang Jian, Jinzha, and Muzha.
-They also subdued the Twelve Golden Immortals and Luya Daoren, using the Grand Nine-Curves Yellow River Formation to weaken their cultivation, which had been accumulated over a thousand years.
-Observing that no one within the Chan Sect could vanquish Sanxiao, both Yuanshi Tianzun and Laozi came down to help their disciples and successfully dismantled the Grand Nine-Curves Yellow River Formation.
-Subsequently, the sisters met their demise at the hands of Yuanshi Tianzun and Laozi.
-She was pressed to death beneath the Qiankun Diagram (乾坤图), which was activated by Laozi's Yellow Turban Warriors (黄巾力士).
-In the end, the sisters were collectively honored with the divine title of "Ganying Sui Shi Xiangu" (感应随世仙姑, lit.
-'Sensitivity and Harmony Celestial Ladies') by Jiang Ziya.
-Together, the three sisters are known to the world as the "Three Celestial Maidens" or "Sanxiao Niangniang".
-They are revered both as goddesses of fertility and for their role in overseeing ailments such as smallpox and childhood diseases.
+They also capture the Twelve Golden Immortals and Lu Ya Zhenren, using the Grand Nine-Curves Yellow River Formation to strip away over a thousand years of their accumulated cultivation.
+As no disciple of the Chan Sect is able to break the formation, both Yuanshi Tianzun and Laozi descend to aid their disciples and successfully dismantle it.
+During the ensuing battle, Yunxiao is crushed beneath the Qiankun Diagram (乾坤图), which is deployed by Laozi through his Yellow Turban Warriors (黄巾力士), while her two sisters are also killed.

+Following the Zhou victory, Jiang Ziya confers upon the three sisters the collective divine title of "Ganying Suishi Xiangu" (感应随世仙姑, lit.
+"Celestial Ladies Who Respond to the World").
+Together they become known as the "Three Celestial Maidens" (Sanxiao Niangniang) and are worshipped in Chinese folk religion as goddesses of fertility and childbirth.
+They are also revered as protectors against smallpox and childhood diseases.